phetsims/perennial/data/README.md

 **phet-io-state-unsupported (manually maintained)** - A manually supported list of sims that do not support state, and shouldn't be tested as such.
 Any sim in this list will not have its state wrapper fuzzed on CT.

-**pixelzoom-repos (manually maintained)** - A list of repos for which @pixelzoom is the responsible dev for, see `../phet-info/sim-info/responsible_dev.json` but without the common code repos.

 **unit-tests (auto-generated)** - A list of repos that support qunit tests with a committed harness for testing.

 **voicing (auto-generated)** - is the list of all simulations that have the voicing feature.
 This is noted in package